gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 # Getting started in 5 minutes

 This guide provides a general overview of running smart contracts on the Gear network.
-It guides you through how to write a smart contract, compile it to WASM and deploy it to the Gear network.
+It guides you through how to write a smart contract, compile it to Wasm and deploy it to the Gear network.

 For this example, a demo environment that emulates the real Gear decentralized network will be used.